curiousTauseef/Sliding-Brick-Puzzle/README.md

 	<img src="doc/img/manhatten_vs_blocking_2.png" width="400">
 </p>

 The blocking heuristic does not provide a general Speedup of a fixed value.
-The best Speedup was measured for level2 at 10.61.
+The best Speedup was measured for level2 at 10.61, because this level contains more zero cells than others.
+The blocking heuristic profits a lot from this!
 In case of level10 the Speedup is almost non-existent, because the number of explored nodes could only be reduced by a few compared to the Manhatten distance.